wonderzhm/localPP/README.txt

 Code was written by Haiming Zhou and Rex Shen.
 In case of questions or comments please contact haiming2019@gmail.com

-Please install the R package BasketTrial by devtools::install_github("wonderzhm/BasketTrial").
+Please install the R package BasketTrial from CRAN.

 The code was written/evaluated in R with the following software versions:
 R version 4.4.1 (2024-06-14 ucrt)